Why Your Contact Form Is the Cheapest Fix on Your Contractor Website

 How many fields should my contractor contact form have?

-Four fields total at first contact: name, phone, a short “what’s going on” field, and zip code.
+Four fields total at first contact: name, phone, a short “what is going on” field, and zip code.
 Email is optional if you have phone.
 Address, system age, budget, and timeline all belong in the follow-up call, not in the form.
 Form abandonment scales sharply above five fields.

 Should I require both phone and email, or just one?

 Just phone.
 Contractor leads convert through phone calls.
 Email is a fallback.
 Requiring both adds friction without adding meaningful qualification.
-If a homeowner won’t give you their phone number, they’re not a serious lead.
-You don’t need the email either.
+If a homeowner will not give you their phone number, they are not a serious lead.
+You do not need the email either.

 What is a honeypot field and do I really need one?

-A honeypot is a hidden form field that real users never see (it’s positioned off-screen with CSS) but bots fill in automatically because they fill every field.
+A honeypot is a hidden form field that real users never see (it is positioned off-screen with CSS) but bots fill in automatically because they fill every field.
 Any submission with the honeypot field populated gets silently rejected.
-It eliminates 90%+ of form spam without showing a CAPTCHA or adding any friction for real homeowners.
+It eliminates the large majority of form spam without showing a CAPTCHA or adding any friction for real homeowners.
 Yes, you need one.
 Every major contractor form plugin supports it, and almost none enable it by default.

 Should the form go to a thank-you page, a calendar, or both?